techqueria/website/.github/CONTRIBUTING.md

 > Our pipeline is inspired by [Victor Hugo](https://github.com/netlify-templates/victor-hugo) which is a Hugo boilerplate for creating truly epic websites.

+### Branding

+You can view https://techqueria.org/about/brand/ as a reference for how we tackle our organization branding.

 ### Tools Being Used

 - [Hugo](https://gohugo.io/)